HeikoKramer/webDev/javascript_notes_2.md

 ```

 ### String Index & charAt()
-You can get a letter of a string, by addressing its index, like you'de do with an array. <br>
+You can get a letter of a string, by addressing its index, like you'd do with an array. <br>

 ```js
 const firstName = "William";